viplavdhande91/RXJS/README.md

 ![handling error 1](https://github.com/viplavdhande91/RXJS/blob/going-reactive/he6.png?raw=true)

-#### Benefits of an async pipe
-- No need to subscribe
-- No need to unsubscribe
-- Option to improve performance by modifying the change detection
 ### Improve Change Detection Strategies
 - Default — every component is checked when any change is detected